cintiadr/blog/content/post/build-as-code.md

 You are not writing objects, while, for, if, else, exceptions.
 You are not sending messages to queues.
 You are not programming a framework, connecting to the database, interacting with third party systems.

 They are not functional, imperative or object-oriented languages.
 They are a much simpler language to define state.
-They are much closer to configuration files than code.
+They look like a lot more like configuration than code.

 <br/>
 They are **state** files. **State files**.
 <br/>

 You are defining the state that your infrastructure should be.
-And the tool will calculate the differences, and act on them.
-Rerunning the tool will have no effect, as there are no deltas to be applied.
+And the _infra tool_ will calculate the differences, and act on them.
+Rerunning the tool will have no side effect, as there are no deltas to be applied.

 <br/>
-Let's show you a bad example:
+Let's show you a __bad__ example:

 {{< highlight bash >}}